 This workshop will solicit contributions in two tracks: (i) the Paper Track and (ii) the Poster-only Track.

 Poster-only Track: This track consists of posters that can be either based on a prior publication or novel work.
 Authors with an original paper may submit it to both tracks (paper and poster).
 Accepted posters will be presented during the poster session on the day of the workshop in the hallway outside the conference room.
 Authors are expected to print out and bring their own posters to the workshop, though poster boards will be provided.
-Poster boards are A0 format (841 mm x 1189 mm) in portrait orientation.
+Poster boards are 4'x 4'.
 There is no specific template for the posters.
 You should choose the format that best represents your research work.

 Submissions can be made through this Google Form, where the paper or poster can be uploaded in PDF format.
 Deadlines given below are in Anywhere on Earth Time.
 Questions regarding the paper submission should be directed to chenjingdao@cse.msstate.edu.